semhal8832/customer-value-analysis/README.md

 # customer-value-analysis

-## this project explores customers' insurance usage and engament behavior
+## This project explores customers' insurance usage and engament behavior

 The first *Exploratory Data Analysis* is done using SQL on a Postgres database

-## Tableau visuallization
+## Tableau visualization